 ** This article is written for information purposes only.
 It is not medical advice or a substitute for medical advice.
 Consult your doctor for any changes to your care plan.**

 What constipation is and what it is not

 Constipation is defined as difficult or strained passing of stool or hard stool.

-It has less to do with frequency.
-For some people it is “normal” for them to move their bowels twice per day, while others my skip a day or 2 during the week.
+For some people it is normal for them to move their bowels twice per day, while others may skip a day or 2.
 In general, a doctor would consider you constipated if you had less than 3 bowel movements per week.
 Additionally, stool that is very hard or lumpy or stool that is broken into pellets or balls is a sign of constipation.
 If passing stool is causing a lot of strain, is painful or feels incomplete, that is considered constipation.

-There are a number of theories.
-It’s doubtful that any single theory is true for most people.
-It’s likely a combination of the following factors:
+There are a number of theories but the constipation, headache and migraine link is likely a combination of the following factors:

 The research about the gut-brain connection being part of a variety of medical conditions is very exciting.
-I’m sure that for many of us, we think the research is way overdo.
 It seems obvious that there is a connection between our brain and GI tract as we are living proof.
 For instance, how strange is it that anti-nausea medications like Zofran and Compazine are also migraine medications when nausea isn’t even present.
 Or, for some people, a painful migraine attack comes to an end with vomiting or having a bowel movement.

 Serotonin, migraine and constipation

 Serotonin is a critically important neurotransmitter for our mental, emotional and physical health.
 It is considered one of the “happy hormones” and is primarily made in the GI tract.